๐Ÿ”’Cybersecurity and Cryptography

 SSH (Secure Shell)

-• Secure remote access replaces insecure protocols like Telnet and rlogin, encrypting the entire session including authentication credentials
+• Secure remote access that replaced insecure protocols like Telnet and rlogin, encrypting the entire session including authentication credentials

-• Public-key authentication eliminates password transmission—users prove identity by signing challenges with their private key
+• Public-key authentication eliminates password transmission.
+Users prove identity by signing challenges with their private key, so the private key never leaves the client machine.

 • Port forwarding and tunneling allow SSH to secure other protocols, creating encrypted channels for otherwise vulnerable traffic